 Instructions: For each item, participants were required to evaluate the amount of benevolence and honesty that they feel their partner expresses toward them

-My partner is primarily interested in his (her) own welfare.
+My partner is primarily interested in their own welfare.

 There are times when my partner cannot be trusted.